Temperature and Pressure (T&P) Relief Valves

 How They Work

-The last line of defense for pressurized equipment, Temperature and pressure (T&P) relief valves protect equipment from excess pressure and, ultimately, catastrophic failure.
+The last line of defense for pressurized equipment, Temperature and pressure (T&P) relief valves are critical safety devices that protect equipment from excess pressure and, ultimately, catastrophic failure.

 T&P valves used on residential water heaters are typically designed and manufactured to relieve pressure at 150 psi and temperature at 210 degrees F. ASME, ANSI and CSA (AGA) approved relief valves protect the water heater from excess pressures and temperatures by discharging water.

 When water is heated it expands.
 In a 40-gallon water heater, water being heated to the thermostat setting expands by approximately 1/2 gallon.
 The extra volume created by this expansion usually pushes back into the water tower of public water supplies, or into the well tank in homes with a private well, resulting in negligible pressure increase.
 However, on public or shared water supplies were a backflow device is installed on the water main feeding the house, the pressure can no longer push back into the tower or well tank.
 With no place for the expansion to go, pressure will dramatically increase.